ValaxyConsultancy/ezlearngithulab/README.md

 Credential: Select the kubeconfig credential you stored earlier.
 This setup will expose the path to the kubeconfig file as an environment variable ($KUBECONFIG) within the job.

-Add Execute Shell Build Step:
 Use the $KUBECONFIG environment variable in your shell commands to reference the kubeconfig file:

-kubectl --kubeconfig $KUBECONFIG apply -f deployment.yaml kubectl --kubeconfig $KUBECONFIG apply -f service.yaml Run the Job:
+kubectl --kubeconfig $KUBECONFIG apply -f deployment.yml kubectl --kubeconfig $KUBECONFIG apply -f service.yml Run the Job:
 Click Build Now to start the Jenkins job.
 Verify Deployment: